iclr2020-fsai/FSAI/index.md

 During the livestream, we encourage you to discuss the workshop content with other participants and to ask questions of our speakers.

 ### Panels
 Our invited speakers and panelists will discuss a mix of curated and audience questions.
-Please suggest topics of discussion on the Sli.do to help us put together the best discussion possible
+Please suggest topics of discussion on the [Sli.do](https://app.sli.do/event/wmcmafgi) to help us put together the best discussion possible

+--

 ## Workshop Rationale
 The key themes for the workshop are: